 - any further customizations on your reload triggers

 - any essential information on how frequently you want ads to reload

 Sovrn will want the order IDs and line item information for any inventory that you do not want to reload.

 Once this information is provided, we will begin to create your //Signal Licensing container.

 Step 2) Enable API Access

 If you want the //Signal reload only to be applied to certain items, we can apply exclusions based on Line Item Type, Order ID, or placement.
-In order to detect if these items are present on the page and withhold the reload, we require API access to your Ad Manager account.

 Step 3) Set-up & Schedule Key Value Report